gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Managed model improvements

 TBD: Currently, managed model works well for defining a tree of objects.
-This release improves support for a graph of objects, with references between parts of the model.
+This release improves support for a graph of objects, with references between different model elements.

-- Can use a link property as input for a rule.
+- Can use a reference property as input for a rule.

 ### Compiler daemon reuse in continuous builds